 You don't need to follow this word for word but it will certainly save you time in preparing a tailored workshop for your own audience.

 5. If you want to be as fully prepared and confident in all aspects of DISC then it is worth developing your own skills by taking part in an approved or certified programme.
-A one day Approved Trainer workshop will get you up and running quickly.
+Our Accreditation programme will get you up and running quickly.
 If you want to be formally certified then the Everything DiSC Workplace Facilitator accredited programme is the way to go!
 To find out which training programme is right for you, have a read of this blog post.

 For more details about DISC and how it can help you, your colleagues or your clients to build better workplace relationships, just contact us.
 We are always happy to help.